+Additionally, it is noteworthy that, to the best of our knowledge, there is no natural Sobolev embedding that is non-compact, strictly singular, yet not finitely strictly singular.
+This specific scenario, however, can be naturally observed within the framework of Besov spaces, as demonstrated in Theorem \ref{Thm::ClassifyDom} and Theorem \ref{Thm::ClassifyRn}, underscoring the structural richness of Besov spaces.

 The paper is structured as follows.
-In the next section, we recall some definitions and notations used throughout the paper together with the results about wavelet decomposition of Besov spaces and their consequences.
-Section~\ref{Section::SeqSpace} presents the study of embeddings between sequence spaces.
-Section~\ref{Section::PfThm} contains the proofs of the main theorems, Theorems \ref{Thm::ClassifyDom} and \ref{Thm::ClassifyRn}.
-In Section~\ref{Section::HomoEmbed} we state and prove the analog of Theorem~\ref{Thm::ClassifyRn} in context of homogeneous Besov spaces, the Theorem~\ref{Thm::ClassifyHomo}.
-The paper concludes with Section~\ref{Section::Further}, which contains some final remarks.
+In the next section, we recall essential definitions and notations used throughout the paper, along with results concerning the wavelet decomposition of Besov spaces and their implications.
+Section~\ref{Section::SeqSpace} focuses on the study of embeddings between sequence spaces.
+In Section~\ref{Section::PfThm}, we present the proofs of the main theorems, Theorems~\ref{Thm::ClassifyDom} and~\ref{Thm::ClassifyRn}.
+Section~\ref{Section::HomoEmbed} extends Theorem~\ref{Thm::ClassifyRn} to the setting of homogeneous Besov spaces, resulting in Theorem~\ref{Thm::ClassifyHomo}.
+Finally, Section~\ref{Section::Further} concludes the paper with final remarks and observations.